mquery

 UrsaDB is not technically part of Mquery, but both systems work closely together and depend on each other for optimal performance.

 Mquery currently does not allow you to configure UrsaDB nicely.
 You have to do it “manually”, by connecting with ursacli program to the TCP port exposed by UrsaDB.
 This program is built together with UrsaDB, and available in all official docker images.
-You can execute it in docker-compose like this:
+You can execute it in docker compose like this:

-sudo docker-compose -f docker-compose.dev.yml exec ursadb ursacli
+docker compose exec ursadb ursacli

 Or you can download the latest ursadb release and run a client from there.